 - TV Licensing

-The information you provide is used for us to execute our public duty under:
+We use the information you provide so we can meet our public duty under:

 - The Housing Act 1985